 In addition to meeting the grade and prerequisite requirements of the program in which you are interested, you will need to submit several required documents with your application.
-Typically, these include a copy of transcripts from all of the post-secondary institutions you have attended, a Statement of Intent, emails for two or more references (typically academic) and, if applicable, a copy of your English-language test results.
-Only after you are accepted into one of our programs will you be required to submit official copies of your transcripts and test scores (if applicable). graduate.carleton.ca/ apply-online
+Typically, these include a copy of transcripts from all of the post-secondary institutions you have attended, a Statement of Intent, email addresses for two or more references (typically academic) and, if applicable, a copy of your English-language test results.
+Only after you are accepted into one of our programs will you be required to submit official copies of your transcripts and test scores (if applicable).
+International students who have received an Offer of Admission are required to submit a Courseby-Course evaluation (WES ICAP) from World Education Services.graduate.carleton.ca/ apply-online